CoolCrabsCollective/WizEngineQuickStart/README.md

 cd ..
 ```

-This will produce an executable with its asset in the folder `client/out/<your platform>/` (e.g. `client/out/linux64` on 64 bits Linux systems)
+This will produce an executable and copy required assets in the folder `client/out/<your platform>/`. (e.g. `client/out/linux64` on 64 bits Linux systems)

 ### Executing